nbrlives/nbrlives/README.md

-### Hi there 👋, i'm Gabriel Nobrega, a new software developer passionate about tecnoglogy and always learning about this incredible world 😆!
+### Hi there 👋, i'm Gabriel Nobrega, a new software developer passionate about tecnology and always learning about this incredible world 😆!

 - 🔭 I’m currently working on a personal project, a app for android than will be my portfolio.
 - 🌱 I’m currently learning to develop on android Studio, making 18 apps on Udemy Academy.
-- 💬 Ask me about C, C++, JAVA, Android.
+- 💬 Ask me about C, C++, JAVA, Android, html/css, QMake.
 - 📫 How to reach me: carlosgabrielncs@gmail.com / all social media.
 - 😄 Pronouns: ele / dele.
 - ⚡ Fun fact: I have a youtube channel about games, and a twitch channel studying/programming in live at week days!